treize-khushrenada/team-spot-a-mood/README.md

 ***Data Cleaning:***

 Our song’s lyrics are based on the Genius API which is community-curated content.
 Some song lyrics are extracted from a concert which contains a lot of spoken words by the singer.
 Some lyrics are just plain historical text.
 We notice that normal songs have line lengths that are not too long to fit within the song tempo, so we look for average and standard deviations of the songs’ line length and remove those that are over 2 standard deviations of the average range.

-***Songs Attributes:***
-More details are under the [Songs Attributes](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/songs_attributes.md) section.
+More details about songs attibute can be found under the [Songs Attributes](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/songs_attributes.md) section.

 ### **Information Retrieval Model**
 More details are under the [Model](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/model.md) section.